Areas of Study, Degrees, and Programs

 While students completing a degree eventually focus on one area of music, such as performance or music history, their coursework frequently includes requirements from other areas in order to complement their skills and make them more complete and knowledgeable musicians.
-Information about the various programs within the Department of Music can be found by clicking on the links below.
+Information about the various programs within the Department of Music can be found by clicking on the links to the left.

-The Department of Music offers a wide variety of undergraduate degrees.
-Whether you are preparing for a career as a performer or educator or you simply want to learn more about music, the Department of Music has a degree for you. (download pdf curriculum outlines below)
+The Department of Music offers a variety of undergraduate degrees.
+Whether you are preparing for a career as a performer or educator or you simply want to learn more about music, the Department of Music has a degree for you.

 The graduate degrees offered by the Department of Music, together with all the procedures for applying for admission and earning the degrees, can be found in the Handbook for Graduate Music Students.
 The Department offers masters and doctoral degrees in performance (on most instruments used in traditional symphonic repertoire), conducting, music theory and music history, as listed below.
 Specific information on all these programs, including admission, financial aid, curricula and other requirements, is available in the Handbook for Graduate Music Students (HTML format).